 Introduction

-New Zealand is a unitary state that operates on a abinet-parliamentary model of government.
+New Zealand is a unitary state that operates on a Cabinet-parliamentary model of government.
 It is a relatively small and socially homogeneous political community, with the exception of the minority Māori population.
-1996, elections to the House of Representatives (commonly called Parliament) were based on the simple plurality system.
-Since then elections have been conducted on the ixed ember roportional (MMP) system in which cast two ballots one for party and one for a local candidate.
+Before 1996, elections to the House of Representatives (commonly called Parliament) were based on the simple plurality system.
+Since then, elections have been conducted on the mixed member proportional (MMP) system, in which electors cast two ballots: one for a political party and one for a local candidate.
 There are also certain constituencies designated for Māori representatives.

-In all seven elections held under MMP since 1996, no party has achieved a majority of the seats in Parliament resultcoalition governments involv two or more parliamentary parties represented in abinet and occasionally also Māori .
-The scale of the political system and the nature of the representation system probably contribute to a greater sense of confidence in the elect process than might exist in larger political systems.
+In all seven elections held under MMP since 1996, no party has achieved a majority of the 120 seats in Parliament; as a result, coalition governments have been elected that involve two or more parliamentary parties represented in Cabinet and occasionally also Māori MPs.
+The scale of the political system and the nature of the representation system probably contribute to a greater sense of confidence in the electoral process than might exist in larger political systems.

 History

-1993, four national agencies responsible for electoral matters in New Zealand the Electoral Commission, the Chief Electoral Officer (housed in the Ministry of Justice), the Electoral Enrolment Centre and the Representation Commission established intermittently to determine constituency boundaries.
-The was responsible for public education and administering rules related to political parties he Chief Electoral Officer was accountable for administering elections and laws relating to candidates, while the Electoral Enrolment Centre of New Zealand Post Ltd. handled voter registration and maint the electoral roll.
-Following its 2008 general election, several reviews of New Zealand’s electoral structureshe existing institutional arrangements were found to be flawed they duplicated functions, created confusion, increased costs and increased complexity for political parties, candidates and the general public.
+From 1993 to 2012, four national agencies were responsible for electoral matters in New Zealand: the Electoral Commission (EC), the Chief Electoral Officer (housed in the Ministry of Justice), the Electoral Enrolment Centre and the Representation Commission, established intermittently to determine constituency boundaries.
+The EC was responsible for public education and administering rules related to political parties, the Chief Electoral Officer was accountable for administering elections and laws relating to candidates, while the Electoral Enrolment Centre of New Zealand Post Ltd. handled voter registration and maintained the electoral rolls.
+Following its 2008 general election, several reviews of New Zealand’s electoral structures were carried out, and the existing institutional arrangements were found to be flawed because they duplicated functions, created confusion, increased costs and increased complexity for political parties, candidates and the general public.

-Three options were considered: the status quo; a departmental model, with a new electoral commissioner located within the Ministry of Justice; and a Crownentity model, with a new electoral commissioner designated as a statutory officer and a new commission created as an independent Crown entity.
-The options were evaluated against the key variables of independence, accountability, effective discharge of electoral administration functions, organizational capacity, costeffectiveness and the timing of implementation.
+Three options were considered: the status quo; a departmental model, with a new electoral commissioner located within the Ministry of Justice; and a Crown-entity model, with a new electoral commissioner designated as a statutory officer and a new commission created as an independent Crown entity.
+The options were evaluated against the key variables of independence, accountability, effective discharge of electoral administration functions, organizational capacity, cost-effectiveness and the timing of implementation.
 The status quo option was seen to perpetuate the overlap of roles, disjointed decision-making and duplication of administrative costs.
-The departmental option was deemed to be a highly effective and accountable model, but was rejected because it risked the perception, domestically and internationally, that New Zealand’s electoral administration lack the independence found in other jurisdictions.
-Despite offering a somewhat reduced level of accountability for deliver services and funds, the Crownentity model with the placed at arms length from executive government.
-It was also that designating the EC as an independent officer of the Crown would create an institutional separation from the executive branch of government and greater structural, as well as perceived independence.
+The departmental option was deemed to be a highly effective and accountable model, but was rejected because it risked the perception, domestically and internationally, that New Zealand’s electoral administration lacked the independence found in other jurisdictions.
+Despite offering a somewhat reduced level of accountability for delivering services and spending funds, the Crown-entity model was selected, with the EC placed at arm’s length from executive government.
+It was also thought that designating the EC as an independent officer of the Crown would create an institutional separation from the executive branch of government and ensure greater structural, as well as perceived, independence.